 Reading Nutritional Labels

 Tracking calories is important for good nutrition and overall health.
 Calorie tracking starts at the grocery store with nutrition labels.
-Unfortunately, reading a nutrition label is not as easy as it may sound.
-Labels, albeit informative, can be cryptic to those that haven't learned how to read them.
-Don't worry, we'll try to shed some light on the elusive nutrition label with the tips below:
+But labels can appear cryptic to those that haven't learned how to read them.
+But don't worry, with a little know how you'll be reading labels like a pro.

 Start at the Top with Serving Size

 It is important to take note of the size of a single serving, as well as how many servings are in a package.
 You may be surprised to see what a single serving size actually looks like.

 This number can be found below the serving size and dictates how many calories can be found in each serving.
 Nutrition labels are typically based on 2,000 calorie-a-day diets, but your daily allotment of calories will vary depending on your age, gender and weight loss goals.

 Sodium, Cholesterol, Fats and Carbs